VARNIKADEVA/varnikadeva-demo/README.md

 # varnikadeva-demo
-this is my first git repositary
+this is my first git repositary. author- varnika